mlavi/hugo/content/draft/career-start.md

-tags: ['career', 'DevOps', '', '']
+tags: ['career', 'DevOps']
 draft: true
 date: "2020-02-09T16:29:10-06:00"
 title: "Career as a Feedback Loop"
 ---

 Career as a Feedback Loop: serial DevOps?
-Nomadic ramblings on the attention economoy of cloud, web, Internet native
+Nomadic ramblings on the attention economy of cloud, web, Internet native

 # I Couldn't Get a Job with my Degree!